 Should sharks be more afraid of humans than we are of them?

 100%!
-Humans kill over 600,000 tonnes of shark (over 100 million individuals ☹ ) every year as opposed to the average of less than 10 humans killed by sharks each year.
+Humans kill over 600,000 tonnes of sharks (over 100 million individuals ☹ ) every year as opposed to the average of less than 10 humans killed by sharks each year.
 Even in Australia sharks are legally killed for meat and fins.

-Now there is additional threat to shark populations as conservationists warn that half a million sharks could be killed for Covid-19 vaccine.
+Now there is an additional threat to shark populations as conservationists warn that half a million sharks could be killed for Covid-19 vaccine.
 One of the ingredients in some versions of the Covid-19 vaccine under development is squalene, which currently comes from the livers of sharks.
-In response scientists are racing to test a synthetic version, made from fermented sugar cane, which would mean plentiful supplies without threatening shark populations.
+In response, scientists are racing to test a synthetic version, made from fermented sugar cane, which would mean plentiful supplies without threatening shark populations.

 What can Australia do to better protect sharks?